 — John 19:30

-At the cross, Christ finished and fulfilled all required to bring us back into fellowship with the Father.
-This letter brings us full circle considering Aleph-Bet begins with the letter "aleph" representing the Father.
+Christ finished and fulfilled all required to bring us back into fellowship with the Father at the cross.
+This letter brings us full circle considering Aleph-Bet begins with the letter "aleph," representing the Father.

-The early Hebrew pictographs were being used long before the cross had been invented as a form of punishment.
+The early Hebrew pictographs were being used long before the cross had been invented as a form of corporal punishment.
 Crucifixion most likely began with the Persians in the 7th century B.C and was later adopted by the Romans.
-They had no idea that what they designed for a brutal, torturous death would be the place our Lord and Savior became the covenant sacrifice on our behalf.
+They had no idea that what they designed for a brutal, torturous death would be the instrument prophesied that our Lord and Savior would be crucified on and become the covenant sacrifice on our behalf.

 I am God, and there is none like Me, Declaring the end from the beginning, And from ancient times things that are not yet done.

 In the symbol of the cross, we can see that Jesus is the embodiment of the meaning of covenant.

 Jesus has become a surety of a better covenant.

 — Hebrews 7:22

 When we look at the Word of God in its entirety, it is a revelation of the God of covenants.
 The covenants all pointed to and culminated at the cross.

 The story of life begins with God in a relationship (covenant) with humankind.
 Man is unfaithful to his terms of that relationship with God and the life that sustained him.
 The rest of the book entails God's attempt to draw humankind back into fellowship with Him, which could only be accomplished by sacrificing His one and only son.